Affiliate links on Android Authority may earn us a commission. Learn more.

 The Galaxy A32 5G brings impressive value to the Galaxy A range, and it's a great way to dip your toe into 5G.

-For those happy to spend a little extra, the Galaxy A42 5G ($399) offers a power boost and an AMOLED display, while the Galaxy A52 5G ($499) is an even bigger upgrade that ups the ante with its superior camera suite and is capable of faster charging.
-There’s also the Google Pixel 5a ($449) which is again quite a bit pricier, but you get plenty of bang for your buck with the top-class camera performance.
+For those happy to spend a little extra, the Galaxy A54 5G ($449.99 at Samsung) is a sizeable upgrade that ups the ante with its superior camera suite and is capable of faster charging.
+There’s also the Google Pixel 7a ($477 at Amazon), which is again quite a bit pricier, but you get a flagship-grade Tensor G2 chip with Google’s updated camera bar design and wireless charging — a first for the budget-friendly Pixels.